Elon Musk has lost more money than anyone in history, Guinness World Records says

 Tesla CEO Elon Musk has broken a record for the largest amount of money lost by one person, according to Guinness World Records.

-Musk lost between $180 billion and $200 billion since November 2021 (cq), largely due to the poor performance of Tesla stocks in recent years, according to the report.
+Musk lost between $180 billion and $200 billion since November 2021, largely due to the poor performance of Tesla stocks in recent years, according to the report.

 His fortune went from about $320 billion in 2021 to its current level of about $147 billion.
 Still, Musk remains the second-richest person in the world, behind Bernard Arnault, the CEO of luxury goods conglomerate LVMH, according to numbers by Forbes.